JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 	verbosity > 1 && @info "Features in order of importance: $(first.(feature_importances))"
 	report = (; feature_importances)

-	return fitresult, state, report end
+	return fitted_params, state, report end
 ```

 Regarding the return value of `fit`:

-- The `fitresult` is for the model's learned parameters, in any form, for passing to
+- The `fitted_params` is for the model's learned parameters, in any form, for passing to
   `predict` (see below).

 - The `state` variable is only relevant when additionally implementing an [`update`](@ref)